sander76/clipstick/README.md

 <!-- begin index -->

-Create your cli using Pydantic models
+Create your cli using Pydantic models.

 Define a pydantic model as you would normally do, pass it to clipstick and you get a cli including subcommands, nice docstrings and validations based on typing and pydantic validators.